Ellaababio/SPEEDY-f77/amlcs/README.md

 - Access to the HPC and Slurm scheduler.
 - Anaconda/Conda available as an HPC module.
 - The AMLCS repository checked out (scripts located under AMLCS/amlcs/).
-- Replace `/gpfs/home/your_username/` with your actual home directory path in all examples below.

 ---